02 Mar Hair Growth Facts: How Fast Does Hair Grow? (And Can I Speed Things Up?)

 The factors that affect your hair growth rate include age, genetics, hormones, sex and even ethnicity.
 The aging process will cause your hair growth rate to reduce.
 As we grow older, the speed at which our hair grows will slow down to as little as 0.1 inches per month.

 There is also some proof that men’s hair grows faster than females, although not by much.
 Studies have found that men’s hair grows about 0.75mm per month faster than women’s hair.
-The answer to why is testosterone.
+The answer to why is because men have testosterone.
 Testosterone helps men grow hair not only faster, but also thicker, and longer hair.

 A person’s ethnicity can also affect their hair growth rate.
 Studies have found that Asian hair grows the fastest, at about six inches per year.
 Caucasian hair is next at just over five inches per year.
 While African hair grows the slows at roughly four inches per year.
 The different growth rates according to ethnicity are more notable in women than in men.